All Episodes

 I just want to foreclose any nagging emails.

-It's not, it's Windows Media Player.
+It's Windows Media Player.

-You still watch everybody can watch it.
+You still watch it, but I can watch it.

-Uh doesn't matter a hill of beans.
+It doesn't matter, a hill of beans.

-I sent it up to them in quick time, but quick time we don't use for streaming.
+I sent it up to them in QuickTime, but QuickTime we don't use for streaming.

-So just you know, I just people you see, I don't make too many mistakes.
+So just, you know, I just, people, you see, I don't make too many mistakes.

 Documented to be almost always right 98.7% of the time.